Moshe Leiser and Patrice Caurier: Life and work

-Leiser/Caurier work with the same production team, the stage designer Christian Fenouillat, the costume designer Agostino Cavalca and the lighting designer Christophe Forey.
+Leiser/Caurier works with the same production team, the stage designer Christian Fenouillat, the costume designer Agostino Cavalca and lighting designer Christophe Forey.
 Several of their productions have been released on DVD.

 Style

 Leiser/Caurier attempt to bring even subject matter that seems remote from the present day to modern audiences by using contemporary expressions and mannerisms.
 They have two distinct styles.
 On one hand, there are their settings of comic opera, which show no fear of slapstick and visual effects, and can actually transform banal plots into coherent narratives.
 On the other hand, they compress the unfolding of tragic events, for example, by shifting Der Ring des Nibelungen to postwar Germany, or Norma to Benito Mussolini-era Italy.